edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 ```

 !!! info
     The verbosity of service logs is INFO by default.
-This can be changed by overriding the log level using the `WRITABLE_LOGLEVEL` environment variable using snap config overrides.
+This can be changed by overriding the log level using the `WRITABLE_LOGLEVEL` environment variable using snap config overrides `apps.<app>.config.writable-loglevel` or globally as `config.writable-loglevel`.

 ## EdgeX Snaps
 The following snaps are maintained by the EdgeX working groups.